+Today, with modern technology, we can offer the patient top-quality long-lasting fillings in a matter of one hour.
+The ever-increasing demand for aesthetic restorations (white fillings), together with increased longevity, has led to great advances in certain dental materials.
 One of the most common misconceptions we find in dentistry is that many people think all white fillings are the same.
 This is far from the truth.
-There are fundamentally two different types of white fillings – porcelain and resin.
+There are fundamentally two different types of white fillings – resin and porcelain.

 We often compare the difference between porcelain fillings and composite fillings like the difference between your plastic picnic plates verses your fine china dinner wear.
 They’re like chalk and cheese.
 In terms of terminology, plastic white fillings can be referred to as composite or resin.
 Porcelain fillings are often called inlays, ceramic or Cerec restorations.

-In terms of the procedure itself, first of all we do an examination, we take x-rays, we see what needs to be done.
+In terms of the porcelain filling procedure itself, first of all we do an examination, we take x-rays, we see what needs to be done.

 Then we numb the patient up, we remove all the decay and the filling that needs to be replaced.

 We then take an infrared camera and take photos of the tooth.
 So we’ve got an inter-oral camera, which is a 3D camera, and we put it on the tooth and actually take pictures.
 And you can see the picture’s coming up on the screen, on the Cerec unit, and that basically forms the model.
 From that model we then actually design your new restoration with the help of a computer.
 And the nice thing about that is we can actually change and make the filling bigger, make it any shape we want, until we’re happy, until the patient’s happy.
 Then we actually put in a block of ceramic into the metal unit, and start milling the restoration out of the block so that it comes out exactly the right size.
 Then we just polish it, make it nice and shiny, glue it in, check the bite, and there you go.